Wednesday, June 30, 2010

-Pacifists should be allowed to live in peace within this country; not because of any right to religious liberty (they lost that right the moment they rejected the government, which gives allows for religious liberty to exist), but because they are non-threatening producers, who presence benefits society at large.
-Pacifists would not actually be citizens.
-They would not have the right to vote, they would not serve on juries and would pay an extra head tax to cover their lack of military service.
+Pacifists should be allowed to live in peace within this country; not because of any right to religious liberty (they lost that right the moment they rejected the government, which gives allows for religious liberty to exist), but because they are non-threatening producers, whose presence benefits society at large.
+Pacifists should not actually be citizens.
+They should not have the right to vote, they should not serve on juries but should pay an extra head tax to cover their lack of military service.
 They would also have no free speech protection and be barred from making any statements deemed "subversive."
-Since they are outside the political system they have no reason involve themselves in it or even speak about it.
+Since they are outside the political system they have no reason to involve themselves in it or even speak about it.
 Every American would have the right to put themselves down as a pacifist and pay the consequences.
 (Children of pacifists should have the option of going to court and rejecting the beliefs of their parents and immediately take the test and oath of citizenship without having to wait five years.)
 Those who do not and instead decide to enjoy the full benefits of citizenship, lose all claim to ever being "conscientious objectors."

 Friday, June 25, 2010